thewca/wca-regulations/wca-regulations_2012.md

   - A7a) If the judge finds that the puzzle is solved, he shall call 'OK'.
   - A7b) The judge shall record the result on a score sheet.
     - A7b1) If penalties are assigned, the judge shall record the result displayed on the timer, and record the penalty adjacent, in the format 'X + T + Y = F', where X represents a sum total of penalties incurred before the solve, T represents the time displayed on the timer, Y represents a sum total of penalties incurred during/after the solve, and F represents the final result.
 If the value of X and/or Y is zero, the relevant term is omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
   - A7c) The judge and competitor must both sign the score sheet to acknowledge the result.
-Should either of them refuse to sign the score sheet, the WCA Delegate may sign in their place.
+If either of them refuses to sign the score sheet, the WCA Delegate may sign in their place.
   - A7d) If the judge assigns a penalty, the judge shall call 'PENALTY'.
   - A7e) If the result is DNF, then judge shall call 'DNF'.
   - A7f) When a competitor's score sheet for a round is complete, the judge shall deliver the score sheet to the score taker.